 If your reason for wanting to retract your bid is not one of the three available, but you still feel that it is valid, you can also contact eBay’s customer service department directly in order to cancel your bid.

 And that’s our explanation of when and how you can delete a bid on eBay!
-To learn a little bit more about bidding on eBay, TechBoomers has an article with tips for bidding on eBay for you!
+To learn a little bit more about bidding on eBay, click “Next Tutorial” below to read an article with useful eBay bidding tips that will help you save money!